AnyCreation/CardGameFeniX/README.md

 # CardGameFeniX
 My first card game (and roguelike).
 I write game code only in Pygame (without Godot, Unity and there)

+GameCard.py has a class of the Card for Main.py

+ofont.ru_EE-Bellflower.ttf is just a font